EtienneTignon/action_juggling_robot/README.md

  * Vertice_constraint : those encodings are the ones who forbid two robots to be at the same place at the same time.
  * Edge_constraint : those encodings are the ones who forbid two robots to try to take the same path at the same time.
 * Add_diff_constr : used to inject difference constraint with Clingo-DL.
 * Duration : how to represent the fact that actions take time?
-(Not here yet)
+(WIP)

 Files in Path_generation :
 * basic.lp : the "intuitive" one.
 At each point in time, a move can be taken.
 Moves are defined by a robot, a starting vertex, an ending vertex and the time at which the action is taken.
 The position of the robots are determined from the moves.